 Separate Your Business and Personal Finances

 Do you have a separate checking account and credit card for your business?
-You should, no matter the size.
+You should, no matter the size of your company.
 Maintaining separate accounts makes tracking business income and expenses for your tax return much more straightforward.
-It’s also a good precautionary for protecting your business from being reclassified to a hobby by the IRS.
+It’s also an excellent preventive tool for protecting your business from being reclassified as a hobby by the Internal Revenue Service (IRS).

 If you haven’t already, it’s time to bring your business into the 21st century.
 Accounting and invoicing software, like FreshBooks, can be instrumental in driving efficiency and accuracy all year round—not just for your federal income tax returns.
-Modern accounting software can connect to your bank account, automatically sync transactions and even categorize expenses for you.
-This saves you time and ensures you won’t miss any deductions when you file your income tax returns at tax time.
+Modern accounting software can connect to your bank account, automatically sync transactions, and even categorize expenses for you.
+This saves you time every month and ensures you won’t miss any deductions when you file your income tax returns at tax time.

-Protip: To continue to encourage a more streamlined process for your entire business, consider downloading an app to track your business miles.
+Pro tip: To continue to encourage a more streamlined process for your entire business, consider downloading an app to track your business miles, like FreshBooks Mileage Tracker.
 To take a deduction for business use of a vehicle, the IRS requires a contemporaneous mileage log.
-Estimates just won’t hold up in an audit, so benefit from one of the excellent apps available to track your mileage and save yourself from trying to recreate a year’s worth of driving using a calendar and Google maps the next time you file your income tax return.
+Estimates just won’t hold up in an audit, so save yourself the trouble of trying to recreate a year’s worth of driving using a calendar and Google maps the next time you file your income tax return.

 Back Up Your Electronic Records

-Today, many options exist that allow you to easily and inexpensively store your data in the cloud.
+Today, many options exist that allow you to quickly and inexpensively store your data in the cloud.
 If you’re still storing electronic documents on your hard drive or a local server, what would happen in the event of a disaster?
 Get in the habit of backing up your files to a cloud or a remote location.
-It’s especially important to maintain the backups of the crucial information you need to prepare and file a tax return.
+It’s essential to maintain the backups of the crucial information you need to prepare and file a tax return.
 The IRS won’t go easy on you just because your records are missing.
 Have a contingency plan in place for all your important tax return documents, just in case.

 Accounting and invoicing software, like FreshBooks, can be instrumental in driving efficiency and accuracy all year round.

-Protip: Give your accountant access to your cloud-based accounting software to help file tax returns.
-This access to real-time data can help them give you better advice throughout the year.
+Pro tip: Give your accountant access to your cloud-based accounting software to help file tax returns.
+This access to real-time data can help them give you even better advice throughout the tax year.

 Make the Most of Your Deductions

 Did you know that tax laws aren’t just rules to be followed?
-In many cases, they’re designed to incentivize certain behaviors.
-You can use these to your advantage if you know what they are.
+Most taxpayers don’t.
+In many cases, the tax code is actually designed to incentivize certain behaviors.
+You can use tax laws to your advantage if you know what they are.

 For instance, did you know that you can deduct up to $5,000 of startup expenses in your first year of operations?
 Are you aware of the tax credit for research and development activities?
 Are you taking advantage of the tax benefits for contributing to a retirement plan?
 Are you deducting home office expenses?
-You may be able to purchase new equipment and write off the entire cost in the year you buy it.
-Every business is eligible for different tax breaks, yet many of them are still overlooked.
+You might even be able to purchase new equipment and write off the entire cost in the year you buy it.
+Every business is eligible for different tax breaks on their tax returns, yet many are still overlooked.
 So ask your accountant about potential tax breaks that apply to your business.
 You may even see an increase in your tax refunds as a result.

-If you work with an accountant, they can help you estimate your tax liability and make quarterly estimated payments.
+If you work with an accountant, they can help you estimate your tax liability and make estimated quarterly payments for your business.
 Whether you get professional help or handle it yourself, making estimated tax payments is crucial.
-For one, it can help you avoid a big tax bill and ease your cash flow throughout the fiscal year.
+For instance, it can help you avoid a big tax bill in April and ease your cash flow throughout the fiscal year.
 Plus, making estimated tax payments is required.
-The U.S. tax system is a “pay as you go” system, meaning individuals and businesses are required to pay estimated taxes as income is earned.
-If you fail to pay enough, you could get hit with underpayment penalties at year-end.
+The U.S. tax system is a “pay as you go” system, meaning individuals and businesses must pay estimated taxes as income is earned.
+If you fail to pay enough, you could get hit with underpayment penalties at year’s end.

 Consider setting up a separate savings account specifically for your business taxes if you’re unsure where to start.
-Each month, transfer 25% of your net profits from the business to that account, then cut a check to the IRS quarterly (on April 15th, June 15th, October 15th, and January 15th) or make a payment online using the IRS’s Direct Pay service available on the IRS official website.
+Each month, transfer 25% of your net profits from the business to that account, then cut a check to the IRS quarterly (on April 15, June 15, October 15, and January 15) or make a payment online using the Direct Pay service available on the IRS official website.

-Your actual tax liability will depend on a lot of factors, including your business structure and eligibility for other deductions and credits.
+Your actual tax liability will depend on many factors, including your business structure and eligibility for other deductions and credits.
 Talk to your tax professional to get a more accurate estimate, but 25% is a good rule of thumb for many businesses just starting out.

 When you fail to file your return on time, in addition to paying any taxes you owe and paying interest on the past-due balance, you’ll be penalized for failing to file and pay on time.
 Those penalties can add up fast, making paying Uncle Sam even more of a burden than it already is.

-As we coast into summer, tax season seems far away, but it will be here before you know it.
-Take the necessary steps now to organize your records properly.
-Spending some time now will make next tax season a breeze and help you gain a better understanding of taxes.
-That just makes good business sense for any small business owner.
+As we coast into summer, your next tax return deadline may seem far away, but it will be here before you know it.
+Take the necessary steps now to organize your records correctly.
+Spending some time now will make the next tax season a breeze and help you better understand taxes.
+That’s just good business sense for any small business owner.

 about the author